 Where did you train, and what was it like?

-How important is your diverse training in your work today?
+How important is your ranging and diverse training in your work?

-What has been the defining moment of your career?
+What has been the defining moment of your careers?

 What has been the most challenging?